- Contact us

 TypeEnd of Life Care Practice Development Team

-All health and social care staff require education, training and support to make sure they are ready and able to work effectively with people who are dying, and their carers.
-The Northamptonshire End of Life Care Practice Development Team provide high quality, evidence-based education and advice to support this.
+All health and social care staff must have education, training and support to make sure they are ready and able to work effectively with people who are dying, and their carers.
+The Northamptonshire End of Life Care Practice Development Team provide high value, evidence based advice to support this.
 The team is based within the Specialist Palliative Care Service and works across health and social care in the public and independent sectors.
-The team has been awarded the Skills for Health Quality Mark and the Skills for Care Endorsed Provider Certificate for the high quality education they offer.
+The team has been awarded the Skills for Health Quality Mark and the Skills for Care Endorsed Provider Certificate for the high value education they offer.

 AddressCynthia Spencer Hospice, Kettering Road, Northampton, Northamptonshire, NN3 6NP

 Advance care planning